-Pending available funding and once the TED has determined if there is applicable data, the applicant will be provided with a petition form.
-This petition form will be accompanied by a map of the area as determined by the TED based on STEP guidelines.
+After receipt of an application, TED will determine whether there is applicable data or whether funding is available to collect new data, and Pending available funding and once the TED has determined if there is applicable data, the applicant will be provided with a petition form.
+This petition form will be accompanied by a map of the area as determined by the TED based on STEP-NTMP guidelines.
 The petition area may include residents that are not in the immediate neighborhood but who cannot reasonably avoid new traffic calming devices when going to and from their home.
 This provision is included so that if the road conditions in Ordinance O-05-97 are met these residents are notified and included in the petition area.

 A petition will be considered complete if two-thirds of the affected households have signed the petition.
 The petition process is used by the TED only to determine if there is sufficient neighborhood support to expend City staff resources on data collection.
 The TED may modify or expand the petition area to address unique circumstances.
+TED will identify these circumstances and provide written explanation to the applicant for any changes to the petition area.